Dress for the Weather

 - Seek shelter from wind and rain if you are lost.
 Try to stay dry and put on extra clothing to keep warm.
 Cover yourself with a thermal blanket and dig a snow cave.
 Build a fire if dry wood is available.

 Ensure a safe and enjoyable outing by checking on avalanche conditions before you go.
-Call the Northwest Avalanche Center hotline in Seattle at (206) 526-6677 or contact your local U.S. Forest Service Office.
+Contact your local U.S. Forest Service Office or visit the Northwest Weather and Avalanche Center (NWAC) website.

 - Mountain Pass Report: 511, (800) 695-7623 or (206) DOT-HIWY, or visit the Washington State Department of Transportation Home Page at http://www.wsdot.wa.gov/traffic/.